JPT-Gross/btsa-deprecated-/bsta-handbook-2021-22 1.0.md

 - Wheels must be made entirely from plastic.
 - Dimensions must be consistent for the full circumference of the wheel.
 ## Evaluation
-- Evaluation for time trials is based on the speed of the cars.
+- Evaluation for time trials is based on the speed of the car.
 - The three fastest dragsters in each category.